plone/documentation/old-reference-manuals/zope_secrets/request.rst

 * ``err_hook``, set via the module level variable ``zpublisher_exception_hook``.
   This is used to handle error responses (more below).
 * ``validated_hook``, set via the module level variable ``zpublisher_validated_hook``.
-This is used to initialise a security manager once authentication and authorisation have taken place (more below).
+This is used to initialize a security manager once authentication and authorization have taken place (more below).
 * ``transactions_manager``, set via the module level variable ``zpublisher_transactions_manager``, but defaulting to the ``DefaultTransactionsManager`` which uses the ``transaction`` API to manage